EstherIdabor/Getting-Started-with-Glasp-A-guide-on-how-to-use-the-glasp-highlighting-tool/ReadMe.md

 ![chrome web store](</images/annotely_image%20(24).png>)

-For this article, I will be using the chrome browser but the steps are similar on the other browsers.
+For this article, I will use the chrome browser but the steps are similar on the other browsers.

 - Click on `Add to Chrome`.
-- After the installation, you will see the Glasp extension among your extensions on the tool bar.
+- After the installation, you will see the Glasp extension among your extensions on the toolbar.
   ![chrome web page with the Glasp extension](</images/annotely_image%20(25).png>)

-- Pin the extension(the second arrow points to the pin) so that it appears on the tool bar and is easily accessible anytime you want to see your highlights.
+- Pin the extension(the second arrow points to the pin) so that it appears on the toolbar and is easily accessible anytime you want to see your highlights.

 #### Highlight articles and create notes on the browser